 Future of Music Coalition respects intellectual property and copyright.
 We believe that musicians and songwriters must have the ability to be compensated for their work, regardless of where or how that work is used or accessed.

 We also recognize that creators are not a monolithic group, and may have a variety of perspectives on issues at the intersection of copyright and technology.
 That’s why we think it is so important that the artist perspective is represented in debates about intellectual property in the information age. read more

-The internet is crucial to creators.
-Its open structures let all users have a voice on the most important communications platform of our time.
-It is also a powerful engine for free expression, creativity and commerce.
-For musicians and other entrepreneurs, the internet this means the ability to compete on a level technological playing field alongside the biggest companies.
+The internet is crucial to musicians and other creators.
+It lets everyone have a voice and is a powerful engine for free expression, creativity and commerce.
+Creators must be able to compete on a level technological playing field alongside the biggest companies.
 This is why we need basic rules to ensure that all users can access the lawful content and run the legal applications and devices of their choice. read more

 Are you a musician living without health insurance?

 You’re not alone.
 A 2010 FMC survey of 1,450 musicians found that 33 percent didn’t have insurance.
 A 2013 survey of artists of all types – musicians, dancers, visual artists, filmmakers – found that 43 percent were currently uninsured, more than twice the amount of uninsured in the general public.

 In 2005, FMC teamed up with Alex Maiolo and Chris Stephenson to create HINT – the Health Insurance Navigation Tool.
 HINT provides informed, musician-friendly support and advice to musicians who need information about health insurance, for free.

 You’re an artist.
 You’ve stumbled onto our site from a tweet, Facebook post, friend’s referral or a Google search, probably something along the lines of “artist + musician + activism.”
 You want to take charge of your career and do your part to grow the new music ecosystem, but you have questions.